 Banks also typically rely on a fractional reserve system where they lend out more money than they have on hand.
-They will lend up to 10X of the money they have in reserves, essentially creating a credit system.
+They will lend up to 10X of their money in reserves, essentially creating a credit system.
 So for every $1 of your deposits, they might lend out $10.

 (It’s one of the ways that we all got f**ked in 2008.)

-If you’ve ever tried to get a bank loan (or a mortgage), you know what a headache it can be with regulations, paperwork and usually it takes forever.
+If you’ve ever tried to get a bank loan (or a mortgage), you know what a headache it can be with regulations, and paperwork and usually, it takes forever.

 Now remember that 8% that the banks were getting on your money?
 You now can access this rate of return with relatively low risk.

-Decentralized Finance: No people are in charge of the system, they system manages itself.
+Decentralized Finance: No people are in charge of the system, the system manages itself.
 This is done through blockchain technology and computational contracts.

 In DeFi we cut out the middlemen, the network keeps track of itself and everyone just uses it.

 Whenever I mention DeFi as a tool, often the first question I get back is regarding the volatility.
 Yes, I can maybe make 8% on my money but what if the asset drops 50% in value?